lemonadejs/lemonadejs/packages/calendar/README.md

 Compatible with Vanilla JavaScript, LemonadeJS, React, Vue or Angular.

-The LemonadeJS JavaScript Calendar is ...
+The LemonadeJS Calendar Component is a lightweight and agile calendar solution that empowers developers with efficient date management capabilities.
+With seamless navigation between months and years, intuitive day selection, and the ability to attach values and events, this highly customizable component provides a versatile foundation for scheduling applications, booking systems, and more.
+Its optimized codebase ensures fast performance, while its responsive design guarantees a consistent user experience across devices.
+Streamline your date management with the LemonadeJS Calendar Component and unlock enhanced productivity for your users.

 ## Features

--   Lightweight: The JavaScript Tabs is only about 2 KBytes;
+-   Lightweight: The JavaScript Calendar is only about 2 KBytes;
 -   Integration: It can be used as a standalone library or integrated with any modern framework;

 ## Getting Started